firebase/quickstart-nodejs/TUTORIAL.md

 ## Security Rules basics

-You'll get the most out of this walkthrough if you already have some experience with the Firestore Security Rules language and have in your own project modified the default ```firestore.rules``` with rules tailored to your data.
+You'll get the most out of this walkthrough if you already have some experience with the Firestore Security Rules language and have in your own project modified the default ```firestore.rules``` file with rules tailored to your data.
 **If this applies to you, you can click "Next" to move on**.

 Here are the basics about Rules statements.
 If these concepts are unfamiliar, you might review [Structuring Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/rules-structure).